5 Star Review

 Long-term risks can include shortness of breath.
 This might lead to needing an oxygen tank or a mechanical respirator for a while after surgery.

 It’s important to watch for signs of serious issues that may arise after an EPP.
-These signs include fever, chest pain, a cough, and shortness of breath.
-If your incision becomes red, swollen, painful, or starts to ooze blood, these could also be warning signs.
-If you notice any of these symptoms, please reach out to your doctor right away.
+These signs include fever, chest pain, cough and shortness of breath.
+If your incision becomes red, swollen, painful or starts to ooze blood, these could also be warning signs.
+If you notice any of these symptoms, please contact your doctor immediately.

 What Is the Recovery Process Like After EPP?

 Recovering from an extrapleural pneumonectomy can take some time.
-Healing happens in phases, and it gets easier with time when you follow the guidance of your medical team.
+Healing happens in phases.
+It also gets easier with time when you follow the guidance of your medical team.

-• Immediate Post-Surgery: In some cases, patients may need a respirator to help with breathing for the first few days after surgery.
-Additionally, drainage tubes will be in place for one to two days to help monitor for any bleeding or air leaks.
-Most patients stay in the hospital for at least two weeks following the operation.
-During this time, the medical team will keep a close eye on you because it is common to experience some complications.
+• Immediate Postsurgery: In some cases, patients may need a respirator to help with breathing for the first few days after surgery.
+Additionally, drainage tubes will be in place for 1 to 2 days to help monitor for any bleeding or air leaks.
+Most patients stay in the hospital for at least 2 weeks following the operation.
+During this time, the medical team will closely monitor you because it’s common to experience some complications.

-• First 6-8 Weeks: Overall, the recovery period lasts at least 6 to 8 weeks, but it may extend longer for some.
-It’s important to start moving and take deep breaths, as this helps your remaining lung function well.
+• First 6-8 Weeks: The recovery period lasts at least 6 to 8 weeks.
+It may extend longer for some patients.
+It’s important to start moving and taking deep breaths.
+This helps maintain good lung function.

-• Long-Term Recovery: Even 6 months after surgery, you might notice that exercise can still feel challenging due to shortness of breath.
-Remember, this is all part of the healing journey, and with time, you will likely feel stronger.
+• Long-Term Recovery: Even 6 months after surgery, you might notice that exercise can still feel challenging because of shortness of breath.
+Remember, this is all part of the healing journey, and in time, you will likely feel stronger.

 Prognosis After Surgery